mdelobelle/obsidian_supercharged_links/README.md

 Setting Supercharged Links up is easier than ever now with the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings)!
 See down below for a tutorial to get started.

 ## Getting started

-The front-matter section is an optional section of your note written in Yaml.
-It can be used to add meta-data to your notes.
-For documentation, see

 Let's say I have a note about Jim called `Jim.md` with the tag `#person` and some [YAML frontmatter](https://help.obsidian.md/Advanced+topics/YAML+front+matter).

 ```md